Sukasa/HashModulusFinder/README.md

 ItemCobaltOre = 2
 ```

-Just like that, we have our two magic constants.
+Just like that, we have our two magic constants - `INGOT_MODULUS_1` is 199424, and `INGOT_MODULUS_2` is 21.
 And, as a bonus, you'll know exactly which offsets inside the table correspond to the stock of each ingot!

 That's what this tool does - finds the most optimal modulus operators to allow you to convert a set of known PrefabHashes into memory table addresses with only a handful of lines of code.